microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/application_post_onlinemeetings.md

 In the request body, supply a JSON representation of an [onlineMeeting](../resources/onlinemeeting.md) object.

 ## Response
-If successful, this method returns `201, Created` response code an [onlineMeeting](../resources/onlinemeeting.md) object in the response body.
+If successful, this method returns `201 Created` response code and an [onlineMeeting](../resources/onlinemeeting.md) object in the response body.

 ## Example